-The following five components of matriculation will help ensure educational success:
+The following five components of SSSP will help ensure educational success:

-- Admission The admissions application provides the college with information about educational plans and career goals.
-It also helps the college determine your matriculation status. - 2.
-Orientation An orientation session introduces you to the college's programs, services, academic regulations, expectations, and campus facilities; the focus is on how to succeed in college. - 3.
-Assessment An assessment session provides you with a measurement of your current skills in reading, writing, and mathematics.
+- Admission-The admissions application provides the college with information about educational plans and career goals.
+It also helps the college determine your SSSP status. - Orientation-An orientation session introduces you to the college's programs, services, academic regulations, expectations, and campus facilities; the focus is on how to succeed in college.

+- 3. Assessment-An assessment session provides you with a measurement of your current skills in reading, writing, and mathematics.
 The results from these assessment tests are advisory only.
 In addition to measuring current skills, the assessment gathers "multiple measures" information about your previous academic experiences, study skills and habits, motivation and support system, and outside commitments. - 4.
-Counseling and Advisement A counselor helps you to develop a Student Educational Plan (SEP) and select appropriate courses based on your educational objectives, assessment results, and "multiple measures" information. - 5.
-Follow-Up Your counselor, on a regular basis, monitors your progress toward the attainment of your educational goal.
+Counseling and Advisement-A counselor helps you to develop a Student Educational Plan (SEP) and select appropriate courses based on your educational objectives, assessment results, and "multiple measures" information. - 5.
+Follow Up-Your counselor, on a regular basis, monitors your progress toward the attainment of your educational goal.
 The counselor also assists in reviewing, updating, or revising your educational plans.
 Your counselor may refer you to support services as necessary.

-Special Follow-Up Efforts to Support Matriculating Students
+Special Follow-Up Efforts in Completing the SSSP Process

-The college makes special efforts to support your successful matriculation if you are "undecided" about your educational goal, are enrolled in basic skills courses, or are on progress and/or academic probation/dismissal.
-If you are an "undecided" student (in other words, you have not chosen a major or specific goals for your education), the counselors at the college can help you with the decision-making process.
+Berkeley City College makes special efforts to support your successful SSSP if you are "undecided" about your educational goal, are enrolled in basic skills courses, or are on progress and/or academic probation/dismissal.
+If you are an "undecided" student (in other words, you have not chosen a major or specific goals for your education), the counselors at Berkeley City College can help you with the decision-making process.

 As a student enrolled in basic skills courses, the college offers you extra support opportunities, such as tutoring, to help you successfully complete your basic skills courses.
-Finally, if you have difficulty with your studies and your performance results in probation or dismissal status, you will receive a letter asking you to see a counselor or the Vice President of Academic and Student Affairs, who will offer you support and assistance to improve your academic performance.
+Finally, if you have difficulty with your studies and your performance results in probation or dismissal status, you will receive a letter asking you to see a counselor or the Vice President of Student Services, who will offer you support and assistance to improve your academic performance.

-Selection of any of the following educational objectives will provide you the opportunity to participate in the Student Success Program (Matriculation):
+Selection of any of the following educational objectives will provide you the opportunity to participate in the Student Success Program Services: